AIMultipleAIMultiple

 RunMyJobs (RMJ) provides direct out-of-the-box integration with S/4HANA and SAP-certified integrations with RISE and SAP S/4HANA Cloud, allowing customers to keep their SAP core systems clean.
 Therefore, customers can manage automation tasks on RunMyJobs without tampering with their core system.
 This facilitates maintenance and updates of the SAP systems.

 RunMyJobs is a SaaS product.
 Users can automate workloads without deploying specialized software for integrations.
 Redwood has been supporting SAP customers for more than two decades.
+For more information and key points regarding RunMyJobs and SAP, follow the link.

 Check their offerings in the video below: